Patterns for Blockchain Data Migration: Introduction

-While database migration best practices \cite{Morris12}, \cite{Kim18} and numerous patterns \cite{Wagner11}, \cite{Rocha15}, \cite{Ruping13}, \cite{Strauch13} could be adopted for BC migration, BC brings in its own set of opportunities and challenges.
-On the one hand, a BC could be abstracted as a \textit{key-value} store that maintains a set of states \cite{Wood19}.
-Thus, BC's schema-less nature makes it easier to map from one BC to another.
-Moreover, the quality of data on BC is high due to data consistency provided by consensus and completeness provided by immutability.
-These characteristics also make it easier to reverse engineer the BC Access/API Layer (BAL) (see Figure \ref{fig:archi}) of the application in case the documentation is lost, or key developers have left the organization.
-Alternatively, BCs might include business logic in the form of SCs \cite{Wood19}.
-SCs are not only more expressive and complex than stored procedures but also specific to a BC platform.
-Thus, SCs may need to be rewritten for the target BC platform leading to high potential for errors despite significant time and cost needed to develop and test them.
-Moreover, global state, TX sequence, and history cannot be arbitrarily recreated on the target BC (e.g., public BC) due to the consensus process and the need to preserve data provenance.
-Furthermore, as TXs are digitally signed they may not be replayable across BCs without the access to private keys.
-Even when workarounds are possible, significant time and cost are required to migrate a large volume of accounts, assets, states, and TXs that are interrelated.
+While most applications use blockchain as a data store, blockchains have several notable differences compared to conventional databases.
+For example, a blockchain could be abstracted as a \textit{key-value} store that maintains a set of states ~\cite{Paik2019}.
+Thus, the schema-less nature makes the mapping between blockchains relatively easy.
+While blockchain transactions could perform complex operations on multiple states, they do not fully support CRUD operations and ACID properties \cite{Paik2019, Tai17}.
+Nevertheless, the quality of data on a blockchain is generally high due to the data consistency and completeness provided by consensus and immutability, respectively.
+Optionally, blockchains might include business logic in the form of smart contracts ~\cite{Wood19}.
+Smart contracts are not only more expressive and complex than stored procedures but also specific to a blockchain platform and instance~\cite{Amani18}.
+Thus, smart contracts may need to be ported to the target blockchain leading to potential errors despite significant time and cost needed to modify/rewrite and test them.
+Moreover, as smart contracts have embedded data, ported smart contracts also need to reestablish their data.
+However, the global state, transaction sequence, and history cannot be arbitrarily recreated on the target blockchain due to the consensus process and the need to preserve consistency, transparency, and data provenance.
+Even when they are recreated on the target blockchain, records must be kept on the blockchain itself on how the new data came into existence and any changes made to data during the migration process.
+Furthermore, as transactions are digitally signed, they may not be replayable across blockchains without having access to the private keys.
+Also, blockchain migration has to be a single-shot process, as rollbacks could be impossible due to immutability.
+The replication factor of blockchains is several orders of magnitude higher than in databases, and both the replica holders and users have a say in the governance process.
+Thus, in addition to paying transaction fees to offset the cost of resource utilization, multi-party approval is needed to introduce any changes to data and platform.
+Therefore, even when workarounds are possible, significant time and cost are required to migrate a large volume of accounts, native assets, states, transactions, and smart contracts that are interrelated.
+Consequently, blockchain migration becomes a nontrivial, costly, and risky process~\cite{Heudecker18} compared to database migration.
+While we can learn from database migration best practices~\cite{Morris12, Kim18} and numerous patterns~\cite{Wagner11, Rocha15, Ruping13, Strauch13}, it is imperative to answer the following research question to understand the extent to which we can generalize the related work and identify new patterns to address unique challenges of blockchains: